 Elite fencers studying at The University of Nottingham join a unique set up, with access to world-class fencing and support facilities at the state of the art David Ross Sports Village, expert coaching and comprehensive sports scholarships.

-Our team comprises fencers from across the world, including Estonia, Hong Kong, Germany, Poland, Hungary, Australia and China, making us a truly international community.
+Our team comprises fencers from across the world, making us a truly international community.
 We have ambitious performance targets and our training programme reflects this commitment; talented fencers can access several team, individual and strength and conditioning sessions on a weekly basis.

-With the British Cadet and Junior Championships held at the David Ross Sports Village in 2017 and 2018 and the designation on Nottingham as a British Fencing Development Centre, it's an incredibly exciting time to be part of the programme!
+With the British Cadet and Junior Championships held at the David Ross Sports Village in the recent past and the designation on Nottingham as a British Fencing Development Centre, it's an incredibly exciting time to be part of the programme.

 Fencing at The University of Nottingham